 About the exhibition—

-Lux Aeterna is a year-long online research platform and exhibition that traces and troubles the currents of technical migration and image circulation.
+Lux Aeterna is a year-long research platform and exhibition that traces and troubles the currents of technical migration and image circulation.
 Featuring work by more than a dozen artists, it explores the ways media production and presentation platforms shape our values and perception over time.
-Beginning in summer 2020 with a series of performances, publications, workshops, talks, and essays commissioned for an online research platform, Lux Aeterna will culminate in August 2021 with an exhibition, featuring newly commissioned artworks in a variety of media alongside previously existing works.
+Beginning in summer 2020 with a series of publications, performances, and essays, Lux Aeterna will culminate in August 2021 with an exhibition, featuring newly commissioned artworks in a variety of media alongside previously existing works.

-Lux Aeterna—meaning a light that refuses to be extinguished—references obsolete technologies that resist capitalistic cycles of forced obsolescence.
-The project considers how works are shaped by the devices that produce them and by the networks by which they are circulated and consumed, raising timely questions about origination and ownership.
-How is media shaped by biases and limitations inherent to today’s media platforms, and global networks?
+Lux Aeterna considers how works are shaped by the devices that produce them and by the networks by which they are circulated and consumed, raising timely questions about origination and ownership.
 Dynamics like these have profound implications on the interplay between our aesthetic preferences and how we understand our own mutable sensory experiences.

-In the months prior to the Lux Aeterna exhibition, artists have been invited to contribute to an online research platform where they can probe the projects themes and connect with remote audiences via Zoom discussions, streaming video, the postal service, and more.
+In the months prior to the Lux Aeterna exhibition, artists have been invited to contribute research on the project's themes and connect with audiences via discussions, streaming video, performances, the postal service, and more.
 The outcomes from these projects and discussions will inform the August 2021 exhibition.

 Lux Aeterna is curated by Jacob Lawrence Gallery director + curator Emily Zimmerman and produced in partnership with Northwest Film Forum, which is providing artists with access to out-of-production media devices, streaming services, and specialized production support.